Moroam/UNDO/README.md

 This format is the well-known JSON.

 # Concept of proof
-/remark - is assumed that the tables have a key autoincrement field
+--remark - is assumed that the tables have a key autoincrement field
 1. table_product.sql - creating table with trigger, copying row befor update to json
 2. script.sql - script for bachuping to json and restore values